raifdmueller/docToolchain/LLM.md

    **CORRECT**: This was the old approach.
 Now simply use the wrapper script

-3. **INCORRECT**: AsciiDoc is the only supported format **CORRECT**: While AsciiDoc is the primary format, Markdown is also supported
+3. **INCORRECT**: AsciiDoc is the only supported format **CORRECT**: While AsciiDoc is the primary format, Markdown and ReStructuredText are also supported

 4. **INCORRECT**: docToolchain only works with Java projects **CORRECT**: docToolchain works with any project type, not just Java